romkatv/powerlevel10k/README.md

 ### What is instant prompt?

 *Instant Prompt* is an optional feature of Powerlevel10k.
-When enabled, Powerlevel10k prompt will appear instantly after you start zsh, allowing you to get hacking right away.
-It's an effective solution to the problem of slow zsh startup.
+When enabled, it gives you a limited prompt within 10 milliseconds of staring zsh, alowing you to start hacking right away while zsh is initializing.
+Once the initialization is complete, the full-featured Powerlevel10k will seamlessly replace instant prompt.

 When you run `p10k configure`, Powerlevel10k will automatically enable instant prompt for you if it hasn't been already enabled.
 You can also enable it manually by adding two code snippets to